MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing2.md

 ![Example network](images/tutorials/image_processing/network_example2a.png "Example network")

-Open the Automatic Panel of the `SynchroView2D` module via context menu {{< mousebutton "right" >}} and selecting {{< menuitem "Show Window" "Automatic Panel" >}}.
+Open the Automatic Panel of the `SynchroView2D` module via the context menu {{< mousebutton "right" >}} by selecting {{< menuitem "Show Window" "Automatic Panel" >}}.
 Set the field <field>synchLUTs</field> to *Yes*.

 ![Synchronize LUTs in SynchroView2D](images/tutorials/image_processing/synchLUTs.png "Synchronize LUTs in SynchroView2D")

 Double-click {{< mousebutton "left" >}} the `SynchroView2D` and change window/level values via right mouse button {{< mousebutton "right" >}}.
-You can see that the background of your images gets very bright and changes based on the LUT are applied to all voxels of your input image - even on the background.
-Hovering your mouse over the image(s) shows the current gray value under your cursor in [Hounsfield Unit (HU)](https://en.wikipedia.org/wiki/Hounsfield_scale).
+You can see that the background of your images gets very bright and changes based on the LUT are applied to all voxels of your input image &mdash; even to the background.
+Hovering your mouse over the image(s) shows the current value under your cursor.

 ![Without masking the image](images/tutorials/image_processing/SynchroView2D_before.png "Without masking the image")

 Hovering the mouse over black background voxels shows a value between *0* and about *60*.
-This means we want to create a mask that only allows modifications on voxels having a gray value larger than *60*.
+This means we want to create a mask that only allows modifications on voxels having a value larger than *60*.

 Add a `Mask` and a `Threshold` module to your workspace and connect them as seen below.

 ![Example network: using Mask](images/tutorials/image_processing/network_example2b.png "Example network: using Mask")

-Changing the window/level values in your viewer still also changes background voxels.
+Changing the window/level values in your viewer still also changes the appearance of background voxels.
 The `Threshold` module still leaves the voxels as is because the threshold value is configured as larger than *0*.
 Open the panels of the modules `Threshold` and `Mask` via double-click {{< mousebutton "left" >}} and set the values as seen below.

 {{< imagegallery 2
     "images/tutorials/image_processing"